A Quiet Life of Desperation

 Thoreau explains:

 However, life doesn’t suck; it just is.
-Neither designed for flourishing or floundering; the universe is survival friendly.
+It is designed neither for flourishing nor floundering; the universe is survival friendly.
 Species naturally tend for their young until their young are sufficiently strong to survive outside the nest or nursery.
 Thoreau is referring to our capitalistic striving for more while ignoring all the beauties that life has to offer.

 Survival for young requires complete reliance on caregivers.
 A young child cannot face the complexities of this world; it’s too dangerous.
-Humans heavily dependent on brains and not brawn require extensive nurturing, waiting for learning to catch-up with their physical development.
+Human beings, heavily dependent on brains rather than brawn, require extensive nurturing, waiting for learning to catch-up with their physical development.
 We need smarts to survive and wisdom to flourish, implementing strategies to work through the peculiarities of our society and human challenges.

-During childhood, guided and protected by caregivers, we learn essential survival skills and the fortunate, living in nurturing rich environments, are introduced to flourishing.
+During childhood, guided and protected by caregivers, we learn essential survival skills and the fortunate, living in nurturing, resource-rich environments, are introduced to flourishing.
 Before being pushed into the uncertain (and sometimes uncaring) world, we are trained.
 Childhood training isn’t equal.
 Caregivers bring varying resources to parenting.
 Some parents conscientiously prepare their children while others haphazardly drag them through their chaotic life of desperation.

 Success as adults is correlated with healthy upbringing; but we’re not sentenced to failure when parenting was poor.
 Amazingly, the human drive can change the trajectory.
 We can take what was given and succeed.
 New wise choices ease future difficulties; developing skills that sharpen our responses.
 Careless choices magnify difficulties ruining the boost of a healthy childhood or magnifying the challenges learned from the past.